whiteov3rflow/rgp_4fun/README.md

 - Powerfull
 - Fatal attack
 ## TO-DO
-- Make a better game logic
+- Make a better game logic [WIP]
-- Re-define the code
+- Re-define the code [WIP]
-- Make a command parsers function for the game
+- Make a command parsers function for the game [WIP]
 ## Suggestion
 - The inputs are a little inconsistent since the player needs to use a mix of upper and lower case letters depending on the menu.
 You can use .lower() to help sanitize input from the player to avoid this.
+[WD]
 - Remember to use lower_snake_case for variable names unless you are defining constants.
+[WD]
-- Right now the game is a little unbalanced since the enemy may not get a turn.
+- Right now the game is a little unbalanced since the enemy may not get a turn.[WIP]